mtanabe-sj/Maximilians-Hex-Tab/README.md

 ### HEXTAB Shell Propertysheet Extention DLL

 This is the main component project.
 It builds Tab as a Windows Shell extension.
-The Tab consists of the components below with the C++ class or COM interface associations noted in parantheses.
+Tab consists of the components below with the C++ class or COM interface associations noted in parantheses.

 * Communication with the host (_class PropsheetExtImpl_)
   * Propsheet extension (_interface IShellPropSheetExt_)